 Removal of ESA or Service Animals

 An ESA or service animal must be removed by its owner if it poses a direct threat to the health or safety of others, is roaming freely and unattended, or if the animal disrupts the educational or administrative functions of the college.

 Students with disabilities may require residential and/or meal plan accommodations in order to fully participate in campus life.
 Meal plan accommodations are determined on a case-by-case basis.
 Dietary preferences not relating to the corresponding disability should be addressed with Dining Services.

 Eligible students should register with SDS and provide documentation from a licensed medical professional addressing specific dietary restrictions.
 Meal plan accommodations will only be granted following approved medical documentation stating specific dietary restrictions, not dietary preferences.

 Please note that students will first be referred to the meal service provider to evaluate whether or not their dietary needs can be accommodated.
 The maximum accommodation granted to students will be for an off-campus meal plan.

 Personal Care Attendants (PCAs)

-There can be circumstances in which a PCA may be required to address the personal needs of a student thus allowing him/her to participate in college.
-It is the student’s responsibility to hire his/her own personal care attendant and to secure funding for these services.
+There can be circumstances in which a PCA may be required to address the personal needs of a student thus allowing them to participate in college.
+It is the student’s responsibility to hire their own personal care attendant and to secure funding for these services.
 It is also the student’s responsibility to have the PCA in place prior to participation in any college related activities, (i.e. orientation, mini-classes and class attendance).
 SDS cannot be responsible for providing PCA services on an interim basis until the student secures a personal care attendant.

 SDS will assist in identifying and making referrals to community agencies who specialize in either providing or identifying qualified service providers.
 SDS cannot take an active part in the interviewing or hiring process, but upon request, will assist the student with information relative to securing and effectively using a personal care attendant in the college setting.